Modern Malaysian highway at sunset

 • • Urban areas: 50-60 km/h

-Understand the financial and legal consequences of common traffic offenses in Malaysia (2026 data).
+Understand the financial and legal consequences of common traffic offences in Malaysia (2026 data).

 Fixed fines (Saman)